 The following guidelines are established by the 2006 National Park Service Management Policies as they relate to special event activities within this unit of the National Park Service.

 A special park use is a short-term activity that takes place in a park area and that:

 All applications will be handled in the order they are received.
 Standard requests can be processed in 10 business days.
 Requests that involve multiple locations, complex logistics, and coordination with other NPS divisions or visitor activities may require a minimum of four weeks to process.
 A minimum of four weeks is also required to process permits for projects that need additional environmental compliance.

 The application fee is $100.
 Additional fees for monitoring or other cost recovery may be charged if the permit is approved.

 For questions or additional information, please contact the Special Park Use Coordinator at (906) 387-2607 x1203.

-Complete the appropriate form above and mail it along with the application fee to:
+Complete the appropriate form above with payment information and submit by email to: email@example.com

 Special Use Permit Office